GTJ82/iFit_Challenge/README.md

 # iFit Coding Challenge

-This is a project that was built to try and meet the specs giving by the client
+This is a single page site for iFit.
+I was given 48hrs to complete based on an Adobe mockup.

 ### Tech used